Lay betting is the most popular option on betting exchanges such as Betfair and Betdaq.

 Chapter 4

-Should I use lay betting systems?
+Should I use a lay betting strategy?

 This is already a considerable advantage, making it possible to squeeze out even more and increase the overall profit.